 The Village of Morrow has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
-Included in this report are general health information, water quality test results, and instructions on how to participate in decisions concerning your drinking water and water system contacts.
+Included in this repost are general health information, water quality test results, and instructions on how to participate in decisions concerning your drinking water and water system contacts.
 Public participation and comments are encouraged at regular meetings of Morrow Village Council, which meets on the second Tuesday of the month at 6:00 pm at the Morrow Municipal Building located at 150 East Pike Street, Morrow, Ohio 45152.
-For more information on your drinking water, please contact Mike Hanna, Morrow Public Works Department, Division of Water, at 513.899.2821.
+For more information on your drinking water, please contact the Morrow Public Works Department, Division of Water, at 513.899.2821.

 The Village of Morrow draws water from the buried sand and gravel aquifers with two (2) wells located at 210 Penders Avenue adjacent to the Little Miami Scenic Trail.
+We have a current, unconditioned license to operate our water system.
 The aquifer that supplies drinking water to the Village of Morrow has a high susceptibility to contamination, due to the sensitive nature of the aquifer in which the drinking water well is located, and the existing potential contaminant sources identified below:

-- Depth to water in the aquifer is less than 25 feet from ground to surface - Approximately 25 feet of sand and clay exists between the ground surface and the aquifer, providing limited protection from contaminants infiltrating from the ground surface to the aquifer; and - Potential significant contaminant sources exist within the protection areas
+- Depth to water in the aquifer is less than 25 feet from ground to surface; - Approximately 25 feet of sand and clay exists between the ground surface and the aquifer, providing limited protection from contaminants infiltrating from the ground surface to the aquifer; and - Potential significant contaminant sources exist within the protection areas

 This does not mean that this well field will become contaminated; only that conditions are such that the ground water could be impacted by potential contaminant sources.
 More information is available by calling the Morrow Public Works Department at 513.899.2821 or the Ohio Environmental Protection Agency Division of Drinking and Ground Waters at 614.644.2752.
+The sources of drinking water both tap water and bottled water includes rivers, lakes, streams, ponds, reservoirs, springs and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.